DamoM73/space-rescue-tutorials/_build/html/_sources/02_setup.md.txt

 :class: note
 Git and GitHub uses a range of different terminology.
 Here are some of the terms we will be using:

-- Repository or repo: A repository is a special folder that stores all the files and their history for a project.
+- **Repository or repo**: A repository is a special folder that stores all the files and their history for a project.
-- Commit: When you make changes to files in a repository, a commit is takes a snapshot of those changes.
+- **Commit**: When you make changes to files in a repository, a commit is takes a snapshot of those changes.
 Each commit has a unique name and a message explaining what changes were made.
-- Pull: Pulling means getting the latest changes made by others and adding them to your own copy of the project.
+- **Pull**: Pulling means getting the latest changes made by others and adding them to your own copy of the project.
-- Push: Pushing is when you share your changes with others by sending them to a central place, like a website or server.
+- **Push**: Pushing is when you share your changes with others by sending them to a central place, like a website or server.
-- Remote: A remote is a way to connect your local copy of the project with the online version. weare using GitHub.
+- **Remote**: A remote is a way to connect your local copy of the project with the online version. weare using GitHub.
 It allows you to share your work and collaborate with others.
-- Clone: Cloning is making a copy of a project from a remote location to your own computer so you can work on it.
+- **Clone**: Cloning is making a copy of a project from a remote location to your own computer so you can work on it.
-- Local: the copy of the repo that is on your computer
+- **Local**: the copy of the repo that is on your computer
-- Origin: the copy of the repo that is on a remote location
+- **Origin**: the copy of the repo that is on a remote location
+- **Fork**: making your own copy of someone else's project.

 Note: the *other* that you could be working with might be you on another computer.
 ```